infomark-org/infomark-docs/docs/content/guides/overview.md

 To add a user, please register your user in the web interface.
 After registration the email address needs to be confirmed.
 If sendmail is configured you will receive an instruction email containing a link to activate this account.

-Let us do this procedure manually using the console.
-Further, we will upgrade the permission of this user to have root privileges :
+Let us verify the user manually using the console.
+Further, we will upgrade the permission of this user to have root privileges:

 ```bash
 # confirm email